sabof/es-lib/README.md

 #es-lib
-A collecton of emacs utilities.
+A collecton of emacs utilities, and basis for several of my packages.
 Here are some highlights:

 #### Packages: